smithwm210/Slid-Not-Stirred/README.md

 As part of the Game Jam, we were given some fun restrictions:
   - All sound effects had to originate from our voices
   - Nothing in the game could be harmed
+  - A mute button that makes the screen go black and continue to play sounds
+  - Poorly translated subtitles for every sound effect
+  - A prominent animation made in MS paint

 Jacob Antepli (JacobAntepli)